 Your body will need time to recover from surgery.
-You will have pain or discomfort at first.
-You will receive medication to control the pain after surgery.
+Initially, you will have pain or discomfort and medication to control the pain will be ordered for you after surgery.
 You will be asked to rate your pain on a scale of 0 (no pain) to 10 (very painful).
-Be sure to tell your nurse or doctor if your pain is not well controlled.
+Be sure to communicate openly to your nurse or doctor about your pain and let your healthcare team know if your pain is not well controlled.

-Because painkillers can slow the movement of the bowel, your health care team will monitor this closely.
+Because pain killers can slow the movement of the bowel, your healthcare team will monitor this closely.
 You may need to take medications temporarily to help return your bowel function to normal.

 - The incision from your surgery will take time to heal.
 Your nurse or a homecare nurse will teach you how to take care of the incision when you return home.
 If you notice any redness or pus at the surgical site or if you develop a fever, contact your doctor right away.
-After a splenectomy, people have increased risk of severe infections, especially during the first two years after surgery. - You may feel tired or weak after surgery.
-Take short naps (20-30 minutes).
-Do only the things that are most important to you, and let family or friends do the rest.
+Following splenectomy, people have increased risk of severe infections, especially during the first two years after surgery. - You may feel tired or weak after surgery.
+Take short naps (20-30 minutes), prioritize the things that are most important for you to accomplish and delegate the rest of your tasks to family or friends.